erin-hughes/book-review-blog/reviews/2024-01-the-dead-take-the-a-train.md

 Whenever Julie speaks a spell, it also takes a toll, giving her a headache and leaking black goo all over her mouth.
 These nuggets of realism - the cost of fighting the forces of darkness, and the thought that Julie has to put in to prepare for those fights - help to ground the more eldritch elements, and that marriage of the gritty urban fantasy tropes with the cosmic horror backdrop is one of the most unique things about the book for me.

-> Julie and Sarah's relationship is a blessed bright spot... it's like the silver lining of a cloud that hangs over the entire city.
+<pullquote>Julie and Sarah's relationship is a blessed bright spot... it's like the silver lining of a cloud that hangs over the entire city.</pullquote>

 My other favourite part of this story was the friends-to-lovers arc with Julie and Sarah.
 The world of _The Dead Take the A Train_ is often a forboding, graphically violent one, but this love line stops it from going too far down the rabbit-hole.
 It really feels like there's a genuine, messy history between the two friends, and I appreciate that it isn't instantly solved as soon as Sarah arrives.
 The relationship that they begin to build in this book is very sweet, and set against the gruesome backdrop of this monster-infested New York, it looks even more innocent.
 It's a contrast that works really well, and results in the moments of levity that Julie shares with Sarah shining all the brighter.